-You can make your own spray-on leave-in conditioner easily and cheaply at home, and because you can customize the mix, what you make may even be better quality than what’s available at the stores.
+You can learn how to make leave-in conditioner easily and cheaply at home.
+Because you control the mix, what you make may even be better for you than what’s available at the stores.

 Basically, a leave-in conditioner is just a watered down version of a regular conditioner.
-It’s thin enough to flow through a spray bottle, and also light enough to give some conditioning to your hair without weighing it down.
+It’s thin enough to flow through a spray or pump bottle, and also light enough to give some conditioning to your hair without weighing it down.

 - Shake it or stir it – just get it mixed thoroughly.

 - If it’s still thick or goopy, add more water.

 It’s a great idea to add an ounce of water at a time when you’re first starting out.
 That way you can get a sense of just how much water to how much conditioner works for you.